renatabiniek/writing-room/README.md

 ---
 ### Deploying to GitHub Pages

-The project was developed in GitPod, commited to Git and pushed to GitHub.
+The project was developed in GitPod, committed to Git and pushed to GitHub.
 The site was deployed to GitHub Pages with the following steps:

 1. Login to GitHub